 - ¼ cup of brown sugar

-- ½ vanilla pod, or 1 teaspoon of vanilla extract
+- Seeds of ½ vanilla pod, or 1 teaspoon of vanilla extract

 - Grease and flour a 6-hole mini-bundt pan

 - Sift flour and baking soda together.
-Reserve.
+Set aside.

 - Increase the speed to maximum and add the flour in quarters, waiting until each quarter has been thoroughly incorporated before adding more.